 What is a Self-Directed IRA?

 Since the creation of IRAs in 1974, alternative investments such as real estate have always been permitted to be invested by IRAs.
-A Self-Directed IRA is essentially an IRA account which is permitted to be invested in alternative assets, such as real estate or even cryptocurrencies.
+A Self-Directed IRA is essentially an IRA account that is permitted to be invested in alternative assets, such as real estate or even cryptocurrencies.
 In other words, a Self-Directed IRA follows the same rules as a Traditional or Roth IRA respectively from a contribution and distribution standpoint.

 How Do I Start a Self-Directed IRA?

 There are two ways to start a Self-Directed IRA.
 The first is making an IRA contribution.
-So long as you or a spouse have earned income, in 2022 you can contribute up to $6000 or $7000, if over the age of 50, to an IRA.
+So long as you or a spouse have earned income, in 2024 you can contribute up to $6000 or $7000, if over the age of 50, to an IRA.
 The IRS imposes certain income limitations to determine if your IRA contribution will be tax deductible.
 For example, if you are married and filing jointly and earn more than $214,000, you will not be able to receive a tax deduction for the IRA contribution.
 Whereas, in the case of a Roth IRA, the “backdoor” Roth IRA allows any taxpayer to make a Roth IRA contribution irrespective of income.
-Unlike a pre-tax IRA, a Roth IRA is an after-tax IRA, but so long as the Roth IRA owner is over the age of 59½ and the Roth IRA has been opened at least five years, all Roth IRA distributions are tax-free.
+Unlike a pre-tax IRA, a Roth IRA is an after-tax IRA, but so long as the Roth IRA owner is over the age of 59½ and the Roth IRA has been opened for at least five years, all Roth IRA distributions are tax-free.

 The second way to fund a Self-Directed IRA is via an IRA transfer or rollover.
 Transfers and rollovers are types of transactions that allow movements of assets between like IRAs – Traditional IRA to Traditional IRA.
 An IRA transfer is the most common method of funding a Self-Directed IRA.
 An IRA rollover generally involves the rollover of funds form a 401(k), 403(b), 457(b), or other employer retirement plan to a Self-Directed IRA.
 IRA transfers are-tax free and can be done an unlimited amount of times.
 Whereas, an indirect IRA transfer, where the IRA funds are first transferred to the IRA owner instead of the IRA custodian can only be done once every 12 months and the funds must be transferred to an IRA custodian within 60 days.
 In contrast, a rollover of 401(k) funds can only be accomplished when the 401(k)-plan participant satisfies a plan triggering event, for example, employment separation or reaches the age of 59½.
 Like IRA transfers, 401(k) rollovers are also tax-free.